ARCTraining/instructor-training/_episodes/02-practice-learning.md

     they don't yet know what the key ideas in the domain are or how they relate.
     One sign that someone is a novice is that their questions "aren't even wrong".

-    > Example: A *novice* learner in a Carpentries workshop might never have heard of the bash shell, and therefore may have no understanding of how it relates to their file system or other programs on their computer.
+    > Example: A *novice* learner in a workshop might never have heard of the bash shell, and therefore may have no understanding of how it relates to their file system or other programs on their computer.

 *   *Competent practitioner*: someone who has enough understanding for everyday purposes.
 They won't know all the details of how something works and their understanding may not be entirely accurate, but it is sufficient for completing normal tasks with normal effort under normal circumstances.

-    > Example: A *competent practitioner* in a Carpentries workshop might have used the shell before and understand how to move around directories and use individual programs, but they might not understand how they can fit these programs together to build scripts and automate large tasks.
+    > Example: A *competent practitioner* in a workshop might have used the shell before and understand how to move around directories and use individual programs, but they might not understand how they can fit these programs together to build scripts and automate large tasks.

 *   *Expert*: someone who can easily handle situations that are out of the ordinary.

-    > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.
+    > Example: An *expert* in a workshop may have experience writing and running shell scripts and, when presented with a problem, immediately sees how these skills can be used to solve the problem.

-For now, we are primarily concerned with novices, as this tends to characterize the Carpentries audience.
+For now, we are primarily concerned with novices, as this tends to characterise our typical audience.
 (We, as instructors, are more likely to be competent practitioners or experts, and we'll discuss this in a later section).
 We'll next use an additional concept to help us differentiate between novices and competent practitioners, which will have